HankB/pmb/README.md

 * Copy the root partition to the new added partition.
 * "Backup" the boot (FAT) partition to the new partition as was done when swapping OSs.
 This eliminates the need to identify which OS was previously active and back it up before copying the new boot sector in place.

+### Swapping to another OS.

+* Identify candidates by label as shown by `lsblk`.
+Q: How will this differentiate between OS installations and other partitions the user may create?
+It seems like it will be necessary to keep a table of OS installations and their partitions, perhaps in the original OS installation filesystem.
+Or does it make sense to create a small filesystem to include this?
+* Confirm settings in `/boot/firmware/cmdline.txt` and `/etc/fstab` to make certain they have not been modified by an upgrade since originally performed.

 ## Alternatives